ftamburin/ItaNeMoASR/README.md

 In case of problems contact me at <fabio.tamburini@unibo.it>.

 ### Potential problems
-Italian texts contain some accented letters that are stored as Unicode characters in dataset JSON files; this could cause some problems when reading these files and could require slight modifications of official NeMo codes adding explicitly the "encoding" attribute in python when opening the files.
+Italian texts contain some accented letters that are stored as Unicode characters in dataset JSON files; this could cause some problems when reading these files and could require slight modifications of official NeMo codes adding explicitly the "encoding" attribute in python when opening files.

 ### Acknowledgements
 All the scripts are based on those released by NVIDIA or on some tutorial from NVIDIA scholars.